auth0/docs/articles/api-auth/intro.md

 ### Passwordless

-Our new implementation only supports an [OIDC-conformant](/api-auth/tutorials/adoption) passwordless authentication mechanism when using web clients (with Lock.js or auth0.js).
+Our new implementation only supports an [OIDC-conformant](/api-auth/tutorials/adoption) passwordless authentication mechanism when using web applications (with Lock.js or auth0.js).

 Native applications need to use Universal Login (with an Auth0-hosted login page).
 Customers can use the Lock (Passwordless) template in the [Dashboard](${manage_url}/#/login) under **Hosted Pages -> Login -> Default Templates**, or customize it to fit specific requirements.